maglietti/explore-ai3/tutorials/first-java-app/03-understanding-gtfs.md

     }

     /**
-     * Verify table creation and operations with test data.
+     * Performs a sequence of operations to verify table functionality.
      *
      * @param client Ignite client connection
      */